sodadata/docs/soda/new-documentation.md

 #### March 5, 2024
 * Added [release notes]({% link release-notes/all.md %}) documentation for Soda Agent 1.0.1.
 * Added MS SQL Server and Redshift to the [list of data sources]({% link soda-agent/managed-agent.md %}#compatibility) you can connect to using a Soda-hosted Agent.
+* Added details to Integrate with Alation documentation to [access an Alation account]({% link soda/integrate-alation.md %}#enable-api-access-to-alation-with-sso) guarded by SSO.
+* Added example for [loading a JSON file]({% link soda/connect-dask.md %}#load-json-file-into-dataframe) into a Dataframe using Dask and Pandas.

 #### March 1, 2024
 * Published guidance for [managing sensitive data]({% link soda/sensitive-data.md %}) in Soda.